Why I Write Here

 What This Space Holds

 Writing helps me give shape to my truth.
-Dialogue helps me bring that truth to life.
-Through both, I hope to nurture spaces of tenderness, transformation, and collective healing.
+Dialogue helps bring that truth to life.
+Through both, I hope to nurture spaces of care, transformation, and collective healing—from where I sit and where I stand: at the margins.

 This blog draws from a range of scholarly, critical, and community-based thinkers whose work has shaped my teaching, writing, and understanding of knowledge, power, and liberation.
 These texts are cited throughout the site not as claims to authority, but as acknowledgments of lineage, influence, and intellectual kinship.
 This list is not exhaustive.
 My thinking is shaped by conversations, classrooms, students, community knowledge, and lived experience—many of which do not appear neatly in citation formats, but matter deeply nonetheless.